natashajvandam/natashajvandam/README.md

 ## interests

-I grew up in Port-au-Prince, Haiti and have a deep love of sunshine, travel, and creating solutions that improve everday quality of life.
+I grew up in Port-au-Prince, Haiti and have a deep love of sunshine, travel, and creating solutions that improve everyday quality of life.
 Beyond coding, I enjoy rock-climbing and cycling and any other form of adventuring outdoors.
 I'm also an artist and dabble in creating my own paint from scratch (*read: grinds up rocks into fine powder to use their pigment*).